margnus1/pinerl/Readme.md

 from the Elixir language to Erlang by the means of a parse transform.
 Use of a pin operator in Erlang code makes the programmer's intent explicit, making it easier to read.
-It also discoverers a real and common mistake in Erlang code &endash; unintentional matching &endash; that is not found by any other warnings.
+It also discoverers a real and common mistake in Erlang code &ndash; unintentional matching &ndash; that is not found by any other warnings.

 As the implementation is a parse transform, the syntax for the Pin operator must be syntactically valid Erlang, but preferably semantically invalid.
 The current